L1Ryx/L1Ryx/README.md

 ## 👋 Hello there!
-I'm Shawn, a gameplay programmer and technical sound designer at [Serious Point Games](https://www.seriouspointgames.com/).
-At the moment, I’m working on our upcoming PC/VR title, *The Ski Lodge Murder*.

-I also co-founded the [Hopkins Game Dev Society](https://www.hopkinsgamedevsociety.com/), where we empower Johns Hopkins University students to create games by providing formal mentorship and hosting career-building events.
+I'm Shawn, a gameplay/audio programmer and technical sound designer.
+I co-founded the [Hopkins Game Dev Society](https://www.hopkinsgamedevsociety.com/), where we empower Johns Hopkins University students to create games by providing formal mentorship and hosting career-building events.

 I'm comfortable with:
 - Game Engines: Unity, Unreal